Quantum convolutional channels and multiparameter families of 2-unitary matrices: Setting the scene

 \begin{defi} A matrix $B$ is called stochastic if $B_{ij}\geq 0$ and $\sum_j B_{ij} = 1$.
 It is called bistochastic if $B$ and $B^T$ are both stochastic. \end{defi}

 \begin{defi} A tensor $A$ is called \textit{tristochastic} if $A_{ijk} \geq 0$ and $\sum_{i} A_{ijk} = \sum_{j} A_{ijk} = \sum_{k} A_{ijk} = 1$ for any $i,j,k$. \end{defi}

-The class of tristochastic tensors, of special interest to us are permutation tensors, in which all entries are equal to either zero or one \cite{bistron2023tristochastic}.
-An example of a tristochastic permutation tensor for $d = 3$ is provided below:
+The class of tristochastic tensors, of special interest to us are permutation tensors \rd{defined in full analogy with permutation matrices \cite{stoch_multistoch}. \begin{defi} A tristochastic tensor $A$ is called a permutation tensor if its entries are restricted to zeros or ones, $A_{ijk} \in \qty{0,1}$. \end{defi} As a consequence of tristochasticity, a permutation tensor $A$ has a single nonzero entry equal to one for each of its hypercolumns.} An example of a tristochastic permutation tensor for $d = 3$ is provided below:

 where the reader should imagine the square sub-matrices arranged in a $3\times 3\times 3$ cube.